s0lst1c3/s0lst1c3.github.io/_posts/2015-10-04-python-evil-twin.md

 There are a few basic ingredients needed to perform the evil twin attack.
 At a most basic level, we're going to need a laptop running Linux.
-I'm using Fedora 22, although you can use just about any distro you want so long as it has the wireless drivers for your wireless cards.
+I'm using Fedora 22, although you can use just about any distro you want so long as it supports the drivers for your wireless cards.

 We're also going to need a external wireless card to serve as our access point.
 Any external card capable of running in Master mode will work, although I've had the most success with these: